ravirv17/Portfolio/README.md

-Made a portfolio website using TypeScript, Vite, React.js and TailwindCSS.
+A portfolio website using TypeScript, Vite, React.js and TailwindCSS.